ranjannalini10/Airline-Passanger-Refferal/README.md

  value_for_money: Rating given for the value for money.

- recommended: Indicates whether the customer recommends the airline (yes or no).
+ recommended: Indicates whether the customer recommends the airline.